-The growth and impact of wearable enterprise devices in today’s workplace has been broadly recognized by industry analysts.
+The growth and impact of enterprise wearables in today’s workplace has been broadly recognized by industry analysts.
 Gartner Research expects smart glasses to realize $1 billion annual cost savings in the field services industry alone, and IMS Research conservatively estimates the wearable technology market to grow to $6 billion by 2016.

 There is a behind-the-scenes movement to put wearables to work.
 And not by just a few early-adopter companies, but by 93% of the respondents of a recent market research study commissioned by Upskill, formerly APX Labs.